 A student accused of a serious offense shall be notified in writing of the specific charge before the case is considered.
 The student shall be notified in writing of the time and place of the consideration of the case, and shall have reasonable time and opportunity to prepare a defense and the right to be represented by a person of the student's choice consistent with University policies.
 The student shall also have the opportunity to testify and to present witnesses and evidence.
+For cases involving sexual assault, relationship violence, or stalking the complainant and the respondent will be afforded similar and timely access to any information used in connection with the hearing, consistent with the University's obligations under FERPA (Family Educational Rights and Privacy Act) and other laws protecting privileged and confidential information.
 This policy will be followed unless circumstances of a particular case dictate otherwise.
 The University reserves the right to invoke its Inherent Authority and issue an interim suspension any time an incident occurs whereby the University determines that the presence of an individual (s) on campus threatens the life, health, safety and well-being of that individual (s) or the campus community.